agile-ts/documentation/docs/Interfaces.md

 ## `UpdateConfig`

-The `UpdateConfigInterface` is used as configuration object in functions like `update()`.
+The `UpdateConfigInterface` is used as configuration object in functions like [`update()`](./packages/core/features/collection/Methods.md#update).
-Here is a Typescript Interface for quick reference, however each property will be explained in more detail below.
+Here is a Typescript Interface for quick reference.
+However, each property is explained in more detail below.
 ```ts
 export interface UpdateConfigInterface {
     patch?: boolean | { addNewProperties?: boolean };